Table of Contents

 But when a body moves over the surface of another body, there is relative motion between the two surfaces, thus, friction has some maximum value.
 That is why the rolling friction is less than sliding friction.
 The rolling friction is 100 times less than sliding friction.

-Q.17 what you know about the following:
+What you know about the following:

-(i) tension in a string (ii) limiting force of friction
+1. tension in a string

-(v)seatbelts (vi) banking of roads
+4. banking of roads

-Ans: (i) Tension in a string:
+(i) Tension in a string:

 “the force exerted by a string when it is subjected to pull is called tension in the string”